 - Using your scale and the tare function, measure and combine the first five ingredients into the glass bowl into your double-boiler.

-- DO NOT add the zinc oxide, cocoa powder, or cinnamon!
+- DO NOT add the zinc oxide, cacao powder, or cinnamon!

 - Completely melt the first five ingredients, stirring occasionally with your whisk.

-- Remove from heat and allow time to cool a bit (a few minutes …and wipe excess moisture off the outside of your bowl, too).
+- Remove from heat and allow to cool a bit (I just don’t want you to burn yourself with the hot liquid).
+Wipe excess moisture off the outside of your bowl.

 - Place your bowl back on the scale, hit tare, and add in spoonfuls of zinc oxide until you get to .5oz.
 This gives you approximately a 10 SPF coverage (as it’s approximately 10% of the total weight… read more about sunscreen here).
 Whisk to completely combine.

 - Add 1/8t cinnamon; whisk to combine.